3F/Conari/Readme.md

 ## Why Conari ?

-It was designed to be loyal to your needs on the fly.
+It was designed to be loyal to your needs on the fly!

 🔍 Easy to start